codatio/codat-docs/docs/expenses/sync-process/expense-transactions.md

 In the request body, use the `postAsDraft` flag to define whether the expense should be posted in its draft or final state.
 When set to `true`, the expense is posted as a draft.

 ### Billable expenses

-By marking an expenses as billable (`invoiceTo`), businesses can easily identify and allocate costs to specific customers or projects.
-This feature simplifies the process of invoicing clients for reimbursable expenses.
+By marking an expense as billable using the `invoiceTo` property, businesses can easily identify and allocate costs to specific customers or projects.
+This simplifies the process of invoicing clients for reimbursable expenses.

 ### Multicurrency expense transactions